M2754/Energy-Trading-Dapp/README_SUBMISSION.md

 1. Open the web app in your browser.
 2. Click on **Connect Wallet** to link MetaMask.
 3. Choose your role: **Producer** (sell energy) or **Consumer** (buy energy/carbon credits).
-4. Once Role is chosen, it cannot be changed.
+4. Once Role is chosen, it cannot be changed, for making sure same guy does not buy and sell energy from himslef, burdening the blockchain, In future, we will link user with their unique ids like Producer License, thus making sure no illegal selling of energy happens.

 ### For Producers:
 1. Navigate to the **Producer Dashboard**.